 If you like these Chocolate Orange Mince Pies, you’ll love these other pastries and bakes

 I have quite a catalogue of gluten free Christmas recipes on my website now and I know you’ll just love these delicious festive recipes.
 Take my Gluten Free Lebkuchen which has had some lovely feedback over the years, then there are these Mini Edible Christmas Wreaths and how about this recipe for my Mini Christmas Cakes with Nut Free Marzipan

-- 80 g butter or dairy free alternative I use Flora DF blocks
+- 80 g butter or butter alternative (I use Flora plant butter) I use Flora DF blocks

 - 60 g caster sugar

 - 50 ml water or if you can use a beaten egg leaving a little for brushing

 Mince pie filling